unr-f21/cpe301-lab-files/cpe-301-lab1/cpe301-lab1.md

 ## Procedure:

+**This lab requires you to create a lab report.
+The report you turn in to Webcampus must be in PDF format.
+Do not turn in images or Word documents.**

 Complete each part of the lab, answer the questions and include them in your lab report.
 Be sure to label your answers with respect to their relevant lab part and question number (ex.
 Part 1 #4c).
 Any handwritten drawings should be scanned and included alongside the text of your lab report.

 ## Part 1 – Oscilloscope Configuration and Signal Measurement

-Answer the questions below using the Intro_to_Scopes_Lab.pdf on webcampus, as well as any online resources.
+Answer the questions below using the Intro\_to\_Scopes\_Lab.pdf on Webcampus, as well as any online resources.
 List any online resources you used in the references section of your lab report.

 1. What does an oscilloscope measure?